HKUDS/SepLLM/README.md

 ```

 # 5 Citation
-If you find our work helpful, please give us a star :star: and cite our paper.
+If you find our work helpful, please consider giving us a star :star: and citing our paper.
 We greatly appreciate your support 😄
 ```
 @inproceedings{chen2025sepllm,
   title={{SepLLM: Accelerate Large Language Models by Compressing One Segment into One Separator}},